yiz-wu/Highway-Anomaly-Detection-Pipeline/README.md

 └── configuration.json    ← configuration file used by all modules

 ```
 >The proposed folder structure is only a suggestion.
-You can organize your files differently if you prefer, as long as **the paths defined in your configuration file match your chosen layout**.
+You can organize your files differently if you prefer, as long as **the paths defined in your configuration file match your chosen layout, as well as how you gonna mount them to docker module**.

-Each docker module has default working directory set at ``/app`` which you could configure in their Dockerfile.
+Each docker module (except for last one) has default working directory set at ``/app`` which you could configure in their Dockerfile.

 Example run of one module: